 When you’re in a meeting expect to discuss the subject rather than make a decision on it.
 When decisions are made every aspect will be analysed extensively beforehand.
 Strategies tend to be long term and planned only by senior staff.
 Punctuality is important, appointments are necessary, and negotiations are calm and formal.
 Read more about business culture in France.

-French labour laws are good with a statutory working week of 35 hours (after which you get paid overtime), around one to two hours for lunch and a minimum of five weeks’ holiday a year.
+French labour laws are protective with a statutory working week of 35 hours (after which you get paid overtime), around one to two hours for lunch and a minimum of five weeks’ holiday a year.
 In 2014 the French government even introduced a law banning workers in the digital and consultancy sectors from answering work-related emails or phone calls outside of work hours.
 If you’re working for a company of more than 50 employees you’ll automatically enjoy the protection of a French employment union, even if you don’t join it.

 If you’re a citizen of an EU/EEA country or Switzerland you can work in France freely.
 Almost everyone else who wants to work in France will have to first find a job and then the prospective employer will apply for authorisation in order for you to work.
 More information is provided in our guide to French work permits and visas.

 If you want to get a job you’ll typically need to speak French to a good standard – even if a job requires you to speak your mother tongue they will probably still require some French language proficiency.
-If your French isn’t up to scratch you might consider a job teaching English while you brush up your French.
+If your French isn’t up to scratch you might consider a job teaching English while you study French at a language schools in France.

 Qualifications and references

 Countries signed up to the Bologna Process will have their educational qualifications recognised in France.
 If you’re from anywhere else, then you can find out whether the qualifications you’ve obtained in your home country will be recognised in France through the Centre ENIC-NARIC France.

-You can find out whether your profession is regulated (needs specific qualifications for you to be able to practice it) in France, by checking on the European Commission’s database.
+You can find out whether your profession is regulated (needs specific qualifications for you to be able to practise it) in France by checking on the European Commission’s database.